LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/UsingAgentAssist/prerequisite-steps.md

     <img class="fancyimage" style="width:800px" src="img/agentassisttutorial/agent_connector.png">

-7. Follow the same process to upload the "Seating Bot," and connect the Seating Bot user agent.
+7. Follow the same process to upload the "Seating Bot" (which you also downloaded earlier), and connect the Seating Bot user agent.
 Once finished, you will have two bots up and running with agent connectors.

     **Note**: These bots are for demonstration purposes, so they don't do much beyond serving a dialog to a user based on the intent.
 No booking or seating functionality is built in.
 As such, they can be modified to meet your use case.